mariefarnstrom/Kinforma/README.md

 # Kinforma – Landing Page Project
 ### Overview

 This repository contains a prototype landing page for Kinforma, a new fashion and technology brand.
-The purpose of the page is to introduce the brand, present the first product collection, communicate key values, and collect email addresses for future customer engagement.
-The design follows a mobile-first, minimalist, and tech-influenced visual style.
+The purpose of the page is to introduce the brand, present the first product collection and collect email addresses for future customer engagement.
+The web design follows a mobile-first, minimalist, and tech-influenced visual style.

 ## Project Scope